srihariprabhakar/srihariprabhakar/README.md

 ## 👋 Hi, I’m Srihari — part cloud engineer, part network whisperer, and full-time problem solver.

 With 4+ years of wrangling cloud infrastructure, automating away repetitive tasks, and untangling networking puzzles, I’ve learned one thing: the cloud is awesome — but only if it works.
 That’s where I come in.
-I’ve deployed apps with GitHub Actions (yes, on a Friday — I live dangerously), managed production workloads in AKS without breaking a sweat (mostly), and scripted my way out of more incidents than I care to admit.
+I’ve deployed apps with GitHub Actions, managed production workloads in AKS without breaking a sweat (mostly), and scripted my way out of more incidents than I care to admit.

-Now, I’m channeling that experience toward something bigger: helping customers succeed.
-As a Technical Account Manager, I’m here to:

-- Translate tech jargon into human (and vice versa)
-- Keep systems stable, scalable, and sane
-- Be the calm in the middle of your cloud storm ☁️⚡
-- And make sure you never hear the phrase “it works on my machine” again!

 ---------------

-🔧 Tech Stack (a.k.a. my toolbox for solving customer chaos) ☁️ Cloud Platforms:
+🔧 Tech Stack
+☁️ Cloud Platforms:
 Skilled in architecting, deploying, and supporting solutions on Azure, AWS, and Oracle Cloud — with hands-on experience in designing secure, high-availability environments tailored to business needs.